boolnetwork/mining-scripts/README.md

 docker compose logs -f
 ```

-Wait for the software to start.
-If there are any errors, refer to the [FAQ](#FAQ)。
+Wait for the software to initiate.
+In case of any errors, consult the [FAQ](#FAQ).

-If the software is running normally, you will see logs similar to the following in the terminal:
+If the software is running correctly, you will observe logs similar to the following in the terminal:

 ```text
 register sgx: "0x13bec2ac21b038d885d49d8100d307ce7761cf890bbdf25962a0eb2f2ac18101"
 ```

-In the [Apps Management Tool](https://apps.bool.network/?rpc=wss%3A%2F%2Ftest-rpc-node-ws.bool.network#/explorer) you can observe:
+In the [Apps Management Tool](https://apps.bool.network/?rpc=wss%3A%2F%2Fdev-rpc-node-ws.bool.network#/explorer) you can observe:
 ![apps-device-register](./images/apps-device-register.jpg)

-Upon linking your `Identity` account to [Boolscan's device](https://test.boolscan.com/dashboard/device), unlisted devices will initially appear in the device list:
+Upon linking your `Identity` account to [Boolscan's device](https://dashboard.boolscan.com/device?network=devnet), unlisted devices will initially appear in the device list:

 ![boolscan-unlisted](./images/boolscan-unlisted.jpg)